wolfv/pyjet/README.md

 }
 ```

-We can compile the source code using `compile_cpp` which returns
+We can compile the source code using `build` which returns
 the compiled and imported Python module:

 ```python